-The rules classify levels of office-based surgeries and set forth the corresponding requirements.
-The rules also reorganize and add new definitions, establish a standard of practice for licensees performing office-based surgery, and set forth requirements for where a licensee may perform office-based surgery.
-The rules clarify the assessment and informed consent procedures prior to the procedure, clarify the requirements for patient medical records, expand the emergency care and transfer protocol requirements, and require reporting of specified office-based surgical adverse events.
+The Oregon Medical Board's office-based surgery rules classify levels of office-based surgeries by complexity and level of sedation/analgesia and set forth the corresponding requirements.
+The rules also establish a standard of practice for licensees performing office-based surgery and set forth requirements for where a licensee may perform office-based surgery.
+The rules provide assessment and informed consent procedures, requirements for patient medical records, emergency care and transfer protocol requirements, and require reporting of specified office-based surgical adverse events.

 Please read the rules carefully to understand the Board's expectations for office-based surgical procedures.
-You may contact Nicole Krishnaswami, Rules Coordinator, with any questions.
+You may contact Elizabeth.Ross@omb.oregon.gov, Rules Coordinator, with any questions.